-Matthew Hoedt is an iReal Estate Pro (iREP) and is certified to work with iBuyers like Opendoor, Offerpad, Zillow, Knock and others.
+Matthew Hoedt is an iReal Estate Pro (iREP) and is certified to work with iBuyers like Opendoor, Offerpad, Zillow and others.
 We can obtain offers from each of them on your behalf, then break them down side by side.
-You can compare each of their offers with what we think we’ll net with a traditional sale, then make an informed decision from there.
-Click here for more info on this service.
+You can compare each of their offers with what we think we can net with a traditional sale, then make an informed decision from there.
+Click on "Get Instant Offers On Your Home" for more detail on this service.

 1. Prepare Property for Sale

 First we'll talk with you to understand your reasons for selling and your time frame.
 We'll also explore your motivation and your goals and expectations of the selling process.
 Next we'll tour your home and talk about potential enhancements.
 This includes repairs, staging, and other factors that could improve your sales price and shorten your time on market.
 We maintain a list of respected contractors, cleaners, home stagers, inspectors, appraisers, and anything else you might need if you’d like recommendations.
 Finally, we'll explain how we'll prepare, price and market your home to net the highest price the market will bear in the shortest time